-Silent Things

-Some sentences allow other sentences inside of them:

-We know something.
+Typical: People are the ones doing the decorating.
+Possible: People are the ones being decorated.
+Silent things Some sentences allow other sentences inside of them: We know something.

 We know children eventually acquire language.
-Here, the sentence "children eventually acquire language" acts like the direct object of the verb know.
-Silent Things Sometimes, certain verbs will allow partial or incomplete sentences to follow them: The girl tried to save her brother.
+Here, the sentence "children eventually acquire language" acts like the direct object of the verb know (it's the sentence inside the main sentence, called the embedded clause or sentential complement).
+Silent things Sometimes, certain verbs will allow partial or incomplete sentences to follow them that do not have tense (these are called non-finite clauses, and they're signaled in English by "to" before a verb): The girl tried to save her brother.